How to Choose a HEPA Filter Air Purifier to Clean a Classroom or Dentist Office

 Wall mounting your air purifier can be a great space saver.
 Keep in mind that you also want maximum air flow to it for maximum performance.
 Any air purifier that's mounted to a wall will have decreased air flow to it and therefore decreased performance.

 Which air purifier is suitable for a classroom or medical office?Any of our models could work depending upon the room size.
-Our mod air purifier, EJ120 and Erik650A models have the highest efficient filters so they will do better with catching the smallest sized airborne particles.
-Of these three, the mod air purifier is the best combination of high efficiency, high air flow plus a lower price point.
+Our mod air purifier models have the highest efficient filters so they will do better with catching the smallest sized airborne particles.
+The mod air purifier is the best combination of high efficiency, high air flow plus a lower price point.

 When considering different options, you'll also want make sure the air purifier has sufficient air flow for the space size.
 This is because, no matter how powerful the filter, the air needs to reach the filter first in order to be passed through it.